Jessica Simpson’s Children Are ‘Very Helpful’ With Baby Birdie, Singer Had ‘Best Attitude’ About Recovery

 Jessica Simpson recently gave birth to her third child, a daughter named Birdie, one week ago.
-While Jessica was open about her pregnancy on social media, she hasn’t been sharing too much in the days after birth, but according to a new report from PEOPLE, Jessica had the “best attitude” about her recovery.
+While Jessica was open about her pregnancy on social media, she hasn’t been sharing too much in the days after birth, but according to a new report from People, Jessica had the “best attitude” about her recovery.

 Jessica gave birth to her third child via cesarean section.
 At birth, baby Birdie weighed nearly 11 pounds.